Frooastside/node-widevine/README.md

 If you want to compile the license_protocol.ts file yourself, you need to run `pnpm proto:compile`

 Warning: You need to replace the import statement `import _m0 from "protobufjs/minimal";` in the license_protocol.ts file with `import _m0 from "protobufjs/minimal.js";` (add the .js extension) or else it will throw an error.

+## License Stuff

+This project is licensed under GPLv3-or-later because of `src/license_protocol.proto` from [@rlaphoenix/pywidevine 1.6.0](https://github.com/rlaphoenix/pywidevine).
+It's license is in `THIRDPARTY.md`.